 The Keller ISD family prides itself on being Intentionally Exceptional!
 Below are just some of the our district, student, and staff awards and recognitions.

-KISD Earns 5-Star Rating for Financial Efficiency for Third Straight Year
+KISD Earns 5-Star Rating for Financial Efficiency for Fourth Straight Year

-Keller ISD earned Five Stars on the Financial Allocation Study of Texas (FAST) for the third consecutive year.
-The 2011-12 results were released by the office of Susan Combs, Texas Comptroller for Public Accounts in September 2012.
+Keller ISD earned Five Stars on the Financial Allocation Study of Texas (FAST) for the fourth consecutive year. .

-Keller ISD is one of just 45 districts or charter schools in the state of Texas to achieve a five-star rating, the highest rating awarded.
-The District is also one of just 15 schools to receive five stars for the three years straight.
+Keller ISD is one of just 55 districts or charter schools in the state of Texas to achieve a five-star rating, the highest rating awarded.
+The District is also one of just 11 schools to receive five stars for the four years straight.
 This independent assessment of KISD's financial performance accentuates its recognition of Superior Performance in the 2010 Texas Education Agency FIRST (Financial Integrity Rating System of Texas) system, an award the district has received for 9 consecutive years.

 Keller ISD Receives Texas Honors Circle Awards for Public Education Excellence